 \subsection{Implementation}

 We consider a mobile service robot deployed in the hallways of a busy office building moving alongside humans.
 For simulating humans, we employ pedsim\_ros~\footnote{\href{https://github.com/srl-freiburg/pedsim_ros}{https://github.com/srl-freiburg/pedsim\_ros}}~, a crowd simulator built on libpedsim.
 We use a virtual hallway with three possible starting and ending robot locations for our simulated experiments, as shown in~\figref{simEnviron}.
-As the robot travels, it will encounter novel scenarios, such as locked doors that require human assistance.

-We define the world state $w = \langle S_r, S_h, S_e \rangle$ to include the robot state $S_r$ consisting of the global and local navigation goal locations, human states $(S_h)$ consisting of the poses and velocities of the three closest humans, and the state of social navigation relevant elements of the environment ($S_e$), consisting of the map and door state.
-Our ASPs consist of four actions, stopping in place (Halt), navigating towards the next goal (GoAlone), following a human (Follow), and passing a human (Pass).
+We define the world state $w = \langle S_r, S_h, S_e \rangle$ to include the robot state $S_r$ consisting of global and local goal locations, human states $(S_h)$ consisting of the poses and velocities of the three closest humans, and the state of navigation relevant elements of the environment ($S_e$), such as the map and door state.
+Our ASPs consist of four actions, stopping in place (Halt), navigating to the goal (GoAlone), following a human (Follow), and passing a human (Pass).